Potatoes

 Boknyeo's face became even more beautiful.

-"Hello, Mr, how much did you make today?"
+"Hello, mister, how much did you make today?"

 Boknyeo would ask if anyone seemed to have made a lot of money.